 Some acne treatments are useful for specific people.
 For example, oral contraceptives may be given to women who have acne.
 This treatment takes more than 6 months to produce results.
 Spironolactone (a drug that blocks the action of the hormone aldosterone) also may help some women.
 Various therapies that use light have helped people who have inflammation (with pimples or pustules).

-Beyond these routine measures, acne treatment depends on the severity of the condition.
+Acne treatment depends on the severity of the condition.
 Mild acne requires the simplest treatment that poses the fewest risks of side effects.
 More severe acne or acne that does not respond to preliminary treatment requires additional treatment.
 A treatment plan should always include education, support, and the most practical option for the person.
 People may need to see a specialist.

-The most common topical drug for blackheads and whiteheads is tretinoin.
+The most common prescription topical drug for blackheads and whiteheads is tretinoin.
 Tretinoin is very effective but is irritating to the skin and makes it more sensitive to sunlight.
 Doctors therefore use this drug cautiously, starting with infrequent applications and low concentrations, which can both be gradually increased.
-People who cannot tolerate tretinoin are given adapalene, azelaic acid, and glycolic or salicylic acid.
+People who cannot tolerate tretinoin are given topical adapalene, azelaic acid, and glycolic or salicylic acid.